kubera/kubera.github.com/_posts/2014-07-09-wiki-history-book.md

 tags: [graph, d3js, javascript]
 ---

-For [Professor Dr. Peter Gloor][gloor] form the [Massachusetts Institute of Technology, MIT][mit], [Center for Collective Intelligence][cci] I had to work out three different versions of an graph representation of the connections between famous people on the [English Wikipedia][en-wikipedia].
+For [Professor Dr. Peter Gloor][gloor] form the [Massachusetts Institute of Technology, MIT][mit], [Center for Collective Intelligence][cci] I had to work out three different versions of a graph representation of the connections between famous people on the [English Wikipedia][en-wikipedia].
 A person was represented as a node.
 As more other persons referred to this person as fatter the node became.

 The main requirement was that the representation was in the browser.
 The three different versions were: